 Lamictal can also be used to prevent the sudden mood changes that occur as a symptom of bipolar disorder in adults (ages 18-65).
 The safety and effectiveness of Lamictal is not known for treating bipolar disorder in individuals under age 18 and over age 65.

-Lamictal is available in several formulations:
+Lamictal is available in several formulations and dosages:

 - Lamictal Tablet: Swallowed whole with water or another liquid.
 Tablets are available in 25mg, 100mg, 150mg, and 200mg doses.

 - Lamictal Chewable Dispersible Tablets: Swallowed whole, chewed, or mixed with 1 teaspoon of water or a diluted fruit juice.
 If chewed, follow with a sip of water or another liquid to help with swallowing all medication.
 Tablets are available in 2mg, 5mg, and 25mg doses.

 - Lamictal XR (Extended-Release): Taken once daily in the morning with water or another liquid.
 Tablets are available in 25mg, 50mg, 100mg, 200mg, 250mg, and 300mg doses.
 It is not known if Lamictal XR is safe for children under age 13.